varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 ### Block syntax

-Usually, you will define widgets that belong in their own section.
-Just use three triple-curly braces to insert a function that lives in its own block:
+Usually, you will define widgets that stand alone, without text or other components crowding around them.
+For this case, use three triple-curly braces (this of this like Markdown's triple \`\`\` tick syntax, but for code):

 ```markdown
 # Kobweb Tutorial